Everything You Need for Halloween

 On It’s Halloween, put your arms up in the air as you continue marching.

-On each of the verses (such as I see a ghost), stop in one place and turn into that character.
+For each of the verses (such as I see a ghost), stop in one place and pretend to be that character or point to the pictures.

 On Oooh, do spooky arm movements.
-You might even want to turn around.

 Then begin marching again around the circle.